mtwtkman/pripara/README.md

 # pripara
 This is a client for [priparaclub](https://pripara.jp/join/login) implemented by python.

-You know Laala said, "Everyone are friend, everyone are idol.".
+You know Laala said "Everyone are friend, everyone are idol.".
 I think so.

 # Requirements
 - python3.6+